jadecobra/python_tdd_exercises/source/calculator/calculator_ii.rst

 *********************************************************************************

 * I close ``test_calculator.py`` in the :ref:`editor<2 editors>`
-* I click in the terminal_ and use :kbd:`q` on the keyboard to leave the tests and the terminal_ goes back to the command line
+* I click in the terminal_, then use :kbd:`q` on the keyboard to leave the tests.
+The terminal_ goes back to the command line

 * I `change directory`_ to the parent of ``calculator``